Trade directory · Lewiston metro · Idaho

 Submit Application

-Complete Public Health Pest Control Operator License application with Idaho Department of Agriculture, including background check, experience documentation, and application fee.
+Complete Public Health Pest Control Operator License application with Idaho State Department of Agriculture.
+Include required fees, background information, and proof of experience or training.

 3

-Take and pass written examination covering pest identification, control methods, pesticide regulations, and safety procedures.
-Separate exams required for each category endorsement.
+Schedule and pass written exam covering pest identification, control methods, pesticide laws, and safety procedures.
+Exam administered by state department at designated locations.

 4